BrianM0330/ProductDevExercises/README.md

 # ProductDevExercises
 > Welcome to the The Block Product developer exercise!
 This exercise is here to get you acquainted with a small sample of what we do and for us to get acquainted with your skills.
 It should take no more than two hours of your time.

+# Installation Instructions
+After cloning the repo, cd into `react-version` and run `npm install`.
+This will install all the necessary dependencies.

+After doing that, running `npm start` will run the app in your default browser in the url `localhost:3000`

 ## Some guidance